Dana94/2019-website/blog/2020-06-07-using-redux-in-react.md

 ## Reducers

-Reducers hold the state for a value and also modify it depending on what actions are called.
+Reducers hold the state for a value and modify it depending on what actions are called.

 The switch statement checks what the `action.type` is to know how to modify the `colors` array with `action.color` being the value passed.